Orphidios/advent-of-code/README.md

 3. **Add your input when needed**:

 Add your input file for each day in the `/inputs` folders in the form `day#.input.txt`.
-You can retrieve the file content with the `InputFileHelper.readDayInputFile` function
+You can retrieve the file content with the `InputFileHelper.readDayInputFile` function.

-Now you are ready to run and watch the solutions for the Advent of Code 2024 challenges.
+Now you are ready to run the solutions for the Advent of Code 2024 challenges.

 ## Project Structure